retr0devops/CopyLogTS/README.md

 This repository contains information about the DRM protection of the TrollStore version of CopyLog.
 Also attached above is a Swift script for self-generation of licenses.

 UPD 03.06.2024 - This DRM is using in DynamicStage and in CopyLog (JB) too.
-Just need to update license generation according to them.
+Just need to update license generation according to them. (selectors)

 # How is the license compiled?